microsoft/AdaptiveCards/source/nodejs/adaptivecards/docs/classes/cardobject.md

 *Inherited from [SerializableObject](serializableobject.md).[maxVersion](serializableobject.md#maxversion)*

+The maximum Adaptive Card schema version supported by serializable objects.

 ___

 ### `Optional` onPreProcessPropertyValue

 • **onPreProcessPropertyValue**? : *undefined | function*

+This event allows a consuming application to pre-process the value of a property before it is rendered.
+This is useful for text processing, for instance.

 ___

 ### `Static` idProperty

 ▪ **idProperty**: *[StringProperty](stringproperty.md)‹›* = new StringProperty(Versions.v1_0, "id")

+The definition of the `id` property.

 ___